jpmanson/google-weather/README.md

-# google-weather
+# pygoogleweather

-`google-weather` is a Python library to get weather information from Google Search.
+`pygoogleweather` is a Python library to get weather information from Google Search.
 No API keys required.

 ## Features